 ABA therapy is founded on the science of learning and behavior.
-Typically, it is used for autism treatment and other developmental disabilities.
-It teaches actions that will make patients’ lives safer and more satisfying.1 ABA therapy is an evidence based therapy that focuses on a behavioral approach.
-It can also be used for in-home autism therapy.
+Typically, it is used to teach persons with Autism Spectrum Disorders (ASD) and other developmental disabilities actions that will make their life safer and more satisfying.1

-Licensed therapists help autistic individuals develop abilities such as:
+Licensed therapists help autistic individuals develop abilities like:

 - Language and communication skills

 - Hygiene and self-care practices

 - Leisure and play abilities

 Requirements, Eligibility & Process for Cigna ABA Insurance Coverage

 Although benefits can vary, coverage for autism therapy is required by law in all 50 states.
 Your plan may also differ from one insurance company to another.
 Some insurance providers warmly welcome and completely provide ABA insurance coverage, while others are more limited in their insurance for ABA therapy.

 According to Tennessee state law, contracts and plans that offer benefits for neurological illnesses must also provide health insurance benefits for treating autistic children under the age of 12.2